In order for email notifications to work properly, you must first set notifications up correctly.

 - Sign in with your Google account which is you want to send your emails.

 - Since the APP you created is not verified by Google yet, you need to click on the "Show advanced" and then "Go to wpmailsmtp.com (unsafe)" button to log in to the Google account via your created APP.

 - Click on the Continue button and allow the APP to send emails over your account.

 - Now everything is ready!
 You can send your Booknetic email notifications by using the Gmail SMTP with the WP Mail SMTP plugin.
 As a Mail Gateway select WordPress Mail and write your Gmail address as a Sender E-mail.
 Booknetic notifications will be sent over the Gmail SMTP.

 If your email notifications are not working and you didn't receive emails while sending a test email, you need to check the following possibilities.

 - You have selected the WordPress Mail method, but the sender email address you have written does not contain the domain name.
 (Which domain you are using the plugin in, you need to write that domain name as sender email.)

-- You have selected the SMTP method, but you have set the SMTP settings incorrectly.
+- You have selected the SMTP method, but you incorrectly set the SMTP settings.